Stivvo/wayPreview/README.md

   --normal          image real size, 1:1 pixel
   --fit             fit image to window
-  --zoom <factor>   zoom the image by a <factor> (< 1 zoomin, > 1 zoomout) --wx <position>   set window horizontal position, wy must also be set for
+  --zoom <factor>   zoom the image by a <factor> (< 1 zoomin, > 1 zoomout) --wx <position>   set window horizontal position in floating mode, wy must
-                    this option to take effect
-  --wy <position>   set window vertical position, wx must also be set for this
-                    option to take effect
+                    also be set for this option to take effect.
+If it isn't set, the window manager will decide the position --wy <position>   set window vertical position in floating mode, wx must also be set for this option to take effect.
+If it isn't set, the window manager will decide the position

 Arguments:
   [file]            Image file to open